-- When a person has a symptom and has been told to isolate and get tested, the person's unvaccinated household members should quarantine while the person gets tested and is waiting for the test results. - Child care contacts and other contacts of a symptomatic case are not required to stay home while test results are pending.
+- When a person is symptomatic and has been told to isolate and get tested, RIDOH recommends siblings who also attend child care should quarantine while the person gets tested and is waiting for results. - Child care contacts and other contacts of a symptomatic case are not required to stay home while test results are pending.
 In certain situations, RIDOH may advise quarantine for child care contacts while test results are pending.

-Mask Wearing and Stable Pods in Child Care Settings
+Mitigation Strategies in Child Care Settings